NIRALUser/DTIPlayground/README.md

     - pyyaml==5.3.1
     - nibabel==3.2.1
     - tensorflow==2.8.0 (For antspynet)
-    - antspyx==0.3.2 (This should be installed due to compiling error in more recent versions)
+    - antspyx==0.3.2 (This version should be installed due to compiling error in more recent versions)
     - antspynet==0.1.8 (For BRAIN_Mask module)
     - pandas==1.4.3
     - reportlab==3.6.6
     - pypdf2==1.26.0
     - markdown==3.3.6
     - xhtml2pdf==0.2.7
+    - flask
+    - flask_cors

 [DMRIPrepUI]
 - Python Libraries